7 Best Places to Retire and Live in Thailand: 2023

 • Take a soothing trip on a boat or a cruise along the Chao Phraya River: With ferries and river taxis skittling across the scenic Chao Phraya River, you can indulge in an affordable and relaxing trip.
 If you want an extravagant trip, night cruises are a perfect choice.
 You can enjoy a delectable buffet and a lavish stay there.
 You can also easily access the major city attractions from the river.

-Read More: 7 Best Places to Retire and Live in Malaysia: 2023
+Read More: 7 Best Places to Retire and Live in Israel: 2023

 Eat out at Bangkok: